IBM/unitxt/docs/docs/adding_dataset.rst

 The `metrics` of the task are a set of default metrics used to evaluate the outputs of the model.

 While language models generate textual predictions, the metrics often evaluate on different datatypes.
-For example, Spearman's correlation is evaluated on numeric predictions vs numeric reference, and multi-label F1 is evaluated on a list of string class name predictions vs. a reference list of string class names.
+For example, Spearman's correlation is evaluated on numeric predictions vs numeric references, and multi-label F1 is evaluated on a prediction which is a list of string class names vs. a reference list of string class names.
 `